Accessibilly/openfoodfacts-sqlite-mini/README.md

 * productName
 * countries

-There are about 245k records in the SQLite 3 database.
+There are about 2.45 million records in the SQLite 3 database.
 I'm calling this derived database a "version" rather than a "copy" of the Open Food Facts database.
-The SQLite 3 database excludes about 200 columns of data, and also keeps only about 17% of the records from the original database, as explained below.
+The SQLite 3 database excludes about 200 columns of data, and also keeps only about 83% of the records from the original database, as explained below.

 On a Mac, the total size on disk is about 160 MB.
 And yes, this is a **minified** version of the Open Food Facts database.